The Revenge of Analog

 Real Things and Why They Matter

 Digital was supposed to change the world.
 But the need for real things is greater than ever.
-This is the business story—and cultural shift—that David Sax broke in The Revenge of Analog, which shows how retailers and tech giants are fusing screens with analog processes to boost creativity and outsmart the competition.
+This is the business story—and cultural shift—that David Sax broke in the #1 Washington Post bestseller, The Revenge of Analog, which shows how retailers and tech giants are fusing screens with analog processes to boost creativity and outsmart the competition.
 It’s time for a sense of balance, Sax says—for wellbeing, as well as the bottom line.

 Digital promised to upend every industry—from retail to manufacturing, education to design.
 And yet, analog goods and experiences—tactile, lasting, human—are on the rise.
 David Sax has been the chief chronicler of this resounding shift both on stage and in his acclaimed book, The Revenge of Analog: Real Things and Why They Matter—named one of the best books of the year by The New York Times’ Chief Book Critic, Michiko Kakutani.
-With common sense and charm, Sax shows how digital’s one-size-fits-all promise is being complemented, enhanced, by a fusion of tangible, analog processes—and that this blend is most popular among digital giants: companies that live and die by innovation.
-Analog’s resurgence isn’t a throwback, Sax proves, or all about nostalgia.
+With common sense and uncommon charm, Sax shows how digital’s one-size-fits-all promise is complemented and enhanced by a fusion of analog processes—and that this blend is most popular among companies that live and die by innovation.
+Analog’s resurgence isn’t a throwback, or all about nostalgia.
 It’s about finding balance—both in how we work, and in our personal lives.

 “Sax is great company, a writer of real and lasting charm.”— The New York Times